 Nexus: Networking Across Disciplines

 Nexus: Networking Across Disciplines fosters the emergence of interdisciplinary research teams by providing faculty with structured opportunities to learn about one another’s research and brainstorm areas of mutual interest.
-Through a series of summer workshops, Nexus supports the initial stages of project development as faculty formulate shared research questions, consider analytical strategies, and identify potential funding sources.
+Through a series of summer workshops, Nexus supports the initial stages of project development as faculty formulate research questions, consider analytical strategies, and identify potential funding sources.

 YearTarget research areasParticipants